top of page

 Seriously, what is it?
 I don’t know.

-In my defense, it seems there is not a definite answer.
-Wikipedia says, "'Science fiction' is difficult to define precisely, as it includes a wide range of concepts and themes."
+In my defense, it seems there is not a definitive answer.
+Wikipedia says, “‘Science fiction’ is difficult to define precisely, as it includes a wide range of concepts and themes.”

-To come up with a definition may be challenging, but this will not stop us from trying, amirite?
+To come up with a definition might be challenging, but this will not stop us from trying, amirite?

 The Encyclopaedia Britannica says, “Science fiction, abbreviation SF or sci-fi, [is] a form of fiction that deals principally with the impact of actual or imagined science upon society or individuals.”
 Goodreads agrees with this definition.
 “Science fiction (...) is a broad genre of fiction that often involves speculations based on current or future science or technology.”

 I think not.
 And to make my case, I will try to come up with a definition of my own.
-Read through the post and tell me in the comments if it makes sense or not.
+Tell me in the comments if it makes sense or not.

-A story is sci-fi if it has science/technology at its core.
-That is, if you remove the scientific part, the plot will lose essential information for you to understand.
+A story is sci-fi if it has science and technology at its core.
+That is, if you remove the scientific part, the plot will lose essential information for you to understand it.
 That does not mean a sci-fi story cannot be character-driven.
-Still, the science in the background should play an essential role in the character's development.
+Still, the science in the background should play an essential role in the character’s development.

 Let's explore the implications of this definition.